Online grocers come up trumps in India's e-commerce boom

 "You can go shop at a Walmart or Tesco in the U.S. and U.K. and they have parking.
 You can take the shopping carts right up to your car, so it's smooth," Krishnan told Reuters.
 "In India, none of this exists."

 Densely populated cities have proved attractive for web grocers in Asia.
-Analysts estimate online sales of fresh produce in China could quadruple to 40 billion yuan (4.13 billion pounds) in five years from about 11.5 billion yuan in 2013.
+Analysts estimate online sales of fresh produce in China could quadruple to 40 billion yuan ($6.5 billion) in five years from about 11.5 billion yuan in 2013.

 Overall, e-commerce is rapidly growing in India, fuelled by an expanding middle class and better web access, and the potential for online grocers in particular is huge.